Ampersand-ASL/asl-parrot/docs/parrot-deploy.md

 * The ASL node number and password for the parrot node
 * An AWS account with permissions to create an EC2 instance.

+# Special Network Setup Required

+This parrot has a network diagnostic feature that will attempt to "call back" to a calling node to validate whether its firewall is opened properly.
+This call-back *doesn't involve a full IAX call setup,* but rather relies on the documented POKE/PONG feature of the IAX protocol.
+The result of the network test are announced to the parrot caller.

+In order for this call-back test to be effective it is important that it originate from a **different IP address than the parrot uses for its normal IAX traffic.** Why?
+Because in the act of calling into the parrot, a node opens a temporary/transient UDP hole that allows bi-directional traffic for the duration of the parrot session.
+We don't want the parrot to get tricked into thinking that this transient UDP hole represent a satisfactory firewall setup.
+By running the parrot->caller poke request from a separate public IP address it prevents the hole from being used.

+The mechanics of this in EC2 are pretty easy: there are two Elastic IP addresses assigned to the parrot instance, one for normal IAX activity and one for the sole purpose of network testing.
+Note that because these two address have different security rules they also need to be on different network interfaces.

 # Steps To Install

 Network setup: